Visiting someone in prison

 The visit

 All prisons implement certain measures to regulate and monitor visits in the interests of health and safety.
-A majority of visits are supervised in sight, but not in hearing.
+Most visits are supervised in sight, but not in hearing.

 For example, while prisons must provide facilities to allow a prisoner and visitor to see and talk to one another, the visit may be screened with the use of glass, or other types of screens, to prevent physical contact.